matlux/game-of-life/README.md

 A Clojure implementation of the famous Conway's game of life.

-It's implemented in 60 x 60 matrix and displays in multicolor using Quil.
+It's implemented in 60 x 60 matrix and displays in multicolor using Quil. [this project](https://raw.githubusercontent.com/matlux/game-of-life/master/docs/images/qrcode.37839690.png)

 ## How to run it locally